 No prior knowledge is needed, but it’s great if you’re familiar with our training methods, which are positive and reward based.
 Learn more by reading our blog or our book Retrieving for All Occasions.

-The course starts as soon as you’ve registered and then you have six months to finish it.
+The course starts as soon as you’ve registered.

 Instructor: Elsa Blomster